 One of the secrets to getting crunchy pickles is to add leaves, such as oak or raspberry, that have tannins in them.
 You might be thinking, "But how do I know which leaves have tannins?
 And how do I get ahold of some?"
-Well don’t worry – tea leaves have tannins too and you can use them to make your pickles crunchy and flavorful.
+Well don’t worry – tea leaves have tannins too, and you can use them to make your pickles crunchy and flavorful.
 Earl Grey is one of my favorite teas to use because it adds a unique and delightful flavor to these pickles.
 I can hardly wait for you to try them.
 We might start a whole new movement of pickles made with different types of tea!

-If using the starter culture, stir together the culture and water.
+- If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.

-Cut the blossom ends off the cucumbers.
+- Cut the blossom ends off the cucumbers.

-Combine the peppercorns, salt, and garlic in a small bowl.
+- Combine the peppercorns, salt, and garlic in a small bowl.

-After 3 days, remove the tea bags and place them in the refrigerator.
+- After 3 days, remove the tea bags and place them in the refrigerator.

 Storage note: They are ready to eat after three days but will keep fermenting and age much like a fine wine.
-I like them at about 1 to 2 weeks but will last nine months in your refrigerator.
+I like them at about 1 to 2 weeks but they will last nine months in your refrigerator.